brightway-lca/brightway2/docs/notebooks.rst

 Introduction
 ============

-This notebook provides a basic introduction to Brightway2 functionality, including importing and using the FORWAST database: `Getting Started with Brightway2 <http://nbviewer.jupyter.org/urls/bitbucket.org/cmutel/brightway2/raw/default/notebooks/Getting%20Started%20with%20Brightway2.ipynb>`_.
+`Getting Started with Brightway2 <http://nbviewer.jupyter.org/urls/bitbucket.org/cmutel/brightway2/raw/default/notebooks/Getting%20Started%20with%20Brightway2.ipynb>`_.

-You are ready to start exploring, and the manual will try to help you when you get lost.
+This notebook provides a basic introduction to Brightway2 functionality, including importing and using the FORWAST database.
+After you go through the introduction notebook, you are ready to start exploring, and the manual will try to help you when you get lost.

 .. _example-notebooks: